DHTMLX/docs-kanban/docs/api/config/js_kanban_cardshape_config.md

 ~~~
 :::

-To configure the card appearance, you can specify the following parameters (fields):
+To configure the card appearance, in the **cardShape** object you can specify the following parameters (fields):

 - `label` - (mandatory) show/hide a **card label**
 - `progress` - (optional) show/hide a **card progress bar**